Routing Design Rule Types Available for PCB Layout in Altium Designer

 • The Maximum and Minimum via attributes also determine the range of permissible values that can be used during interactive routing - when you press the + (or *) key on the numeric keypad to toggle routing signal layers and drop a via, press the / key on the numeric keypad to place a fanout via, or press the 2 shortcut key to place a via without changing layer.

-User Choice means the last-used via settings, or template chosen.
-To change the current User Choice values, press Shift+V during interactive routing when there is a via floating on the cursor.
-The Choose Via Sizes dialog will open, select a Via Template or enter the required values (within the Min/Max rule range).
+User Choice means the last used via settings or template chosen.
+To change the current User Choice values, press Shift+V during interactive routing when a via is floating on the cursor.
+The Choose Via Sizes dialog will open, select a Via Template, or enter the required values (within the Min/Max rule range).

 When the mode of the rule is set to Template preferred, the following considerations apply: